Developing A PPC Forecast With Seasonality In Mind

 During high demand seasons, we aim be as transparent as possible with clients.

 Black Friday is a great example in which demand for many products is high, as customers know they will likely get a great deal if they wait for the dedicated sales.
 However, this does mean that our clients’ competitors will have the same idea, causing CPC figures to rise.

 We use forecasts to let clients know where and how much we need to spend to keep ahead of the competition.

 Staying up-to-date and aware of competitor behaviour also means that we can assist clients in product feed and shopping optimisation to ensure that they remain competitive.

 Will Seasonality Affect Every PPC Forecast?

-From experience, it is really rare for clients to not be affected by seasonality at all.
+We’re a PPC agency that works with a variety of clients from different industries, and from experience, it is really rare for clients to not be affected by seasonality at all.

 Changes in seasons, weather or even festive holidays may alter the demand for a service of product, so the vast majority of businesses will be in some way affected by this.

 One slightly niche example would be an ecommerce client which sell curtains/blinds.
 Due to the nature of these products, conservatory blinds demand can see a decrease over winter, whilst the demand for thick thermal curtains will increase instead.